 Duration: 2 hours.

 Grade 9 Science (Biological Diversity).

 Bears are an important umbrella species.
 Discover how they are affected by human activities, and explore ways of working together to keep this animal on the landscape.

-Fees apply to these programs.
-Fees for in-park programs include park entry and GST: $3.90 / student with teachers, drivers and adult supervisors free.
-Park entry fees without a program: $2.90 / student with one teacher and a driver free.
-Additional adults are $6.80 / person.
+Fees apply to these programs. $3.90 / student with teachers, drivers and limited adult supervisors free.
+These fees include park entry and GST.
+Entry fees apply to additional adults.
 Space is limited, book early.